steadygaze/frame-randomizer/README.md

 $ sh -ac '. ./app.env && node path/to/server/index.mjs'
 ```

+### Changing the favicon

+There are a couple options for favicon in the base version without building a custom app.

+- Use the default favicon (don't change anything).
+- Generate an emoji favicon using the `FR_FAVICON_EMOJI` env param.
+This is intended to include an emoji; if there are multiple they will be drawn on top of one another.

+Changing the favicon to a custom image requires building the app yourself.
+Unfortunately, moving new images into `public/` in the prebuilt version won't work, because the file size of the image is hardcoded.

 ### Stability

 Currently, the software is in an unstable state; required options, option availability, and option interpretation can change between versions.
 Check the changelog or commit history when upgrading or merging from upstream.